 11 of 14

-Coffee and cocoa come together in one incredibly easy drink that is hot, sweet, and sure to warm you up.
+Coffee and cocoa come together in one incredibly easy instant hot cocoa coffee that is hot, sweet, and sure to warm you up.
 This is a fantastic idea for camping or a trip to the cabin since everything's "instant" and no kitchen is needed.

 All you need are cocoa mix and instant coffee.
 The cinnamon adds sweetness and spice and, if you don't have milk, water will do just fine.
 To make it even easier, mix all the dry ingredients before you leave home and your campfire pick-me-up is ready to brew.